vmmaniar/Quant-Wing-2023/README.md

 A2 is question 2 (Not solved till now )
 A3 is question 3
-It includes calculating var using the following 3 methods variance-covariance approach
+It includes calculating var using monte carlo
-Historical simulation approach
-Monte Carlo simulation approach (optional)